2023 VW Tiguan to get ‘R’ performance plug-in hybrid: Report [Update]

 Thomas Schäfer, CEO, Volkswagen Passenger Cars (Blick interview published on February 8, 2023)

 If approved, the VW ID.
-Tiguan (all-electric Tiguan) can be expected to arrive by the end of this decade.
+Tiguan (all-electric Tiguan) can be expected to arrive during the second half of this decade.
 As with ID.4 and ID.5, it will be a bespoke EV, not a conversion.

 Release Date